-PHOENIX - As gas prices continue to rise across the country amid Russia's invasion of Ukraine, there are more people who are showing interest in electric cars as an answer to higher gas prices.
+PHOENIX - As gas prices rose across the country earlier in the year amid Russia's invasion of Ukraine, more people were showing interest in electric cars as an answer to higher gas prices.

 According to the website MarketWatch, searches for new and used EVs jumped 112% from Feb.
 24 to March 8 on cars.com, at around the same time as the Russian invasion began.